markpp/IPCV09---Working-with-point-clouds/README.md

-# IPCV09---Working-with-point-clouds
+# Working-with-point-clouds
-Exercises for "Image Processing and Computer Vision" Lecture 9: Working with point clouds
+Exercises for Point Cloud Lecture

-Placeholder for link to video lecture

 Either PCL or Open3D can be used for most exercises.
 Try to get experience using both.